ch-stark/argocdpoliciesblog/blog_simplified.md

            values: ["test1", "test2"]
     ```
     Benefit of this feature is that it reduces significantly the Policies you need to configure, e.g. when you want to copy a
-   `ConfigMap` into several namespace or only into the namespaces with a certain name or label.
+   `ConfigMap` into several namespaces or only into the namespaces with a certain name or label.

 4. You have the capability to merge or patch resources.
 This means if a Kubernetes-Object has to contain certain values you